anaximeno/CreolLang/README.md

 ./a.out
 ```

-The CreolLang compiler currently has only a few usage options and may be extended to additional tooling and improvements on future releases.
+Currently, the compiler has only a few usage options and may be extended to additional tooling and improvements in future releases.
 <!--
 ## Visuals